-An example of a remote function responding to the continued presence of a remote control signal is our 35 horn sound generator shown in FIG. 10.
+An example of a remote function responding to the horn sound generator shown in FIG. 11.
 When a positive DC remote control is signal is applied (0-1) in the forward, reverse or neutral before forward states, the horn sound effect will be actuated as long as the remote control signal is applied.